raspberrypilearning/welcome-to-antarctica/en/step_3.md

 Import a Google font to style the fonts on your pages.

+Open `defaults.css`

-Place it at the top of your style.css file.
+Place this `@import` statement at the top of your file.

 --- code ---
 ---
 language: css
-filename: style.css
+filename: default.css
 line_numbers: true
 line_number_start: 1
 line_highlights: 2